Robert Sheaffer

 Robert Sheaffer (born 1949) is an American freelance writer and UFO skeptic.
 He is a paranormal investigator of unidentified flying objects, having researched many sightings and written critiques of the hypothesis that UFOs are alien spacecraft.
 In addition to UFOs, his writings cover topics such as Christianity, academic feminism, the scientific theory of evolution, and creationism.
 He is the author of six books.

 Sheaffer wrote for Skeptical Inquirer (where he contributed the regular "Psychic Vibrations" column), 1977–2017, Fate Magazine, and Spaceflight.
 He was a founding member (with Philip J. Klass and James Oberg) of the UFO Subcommittee of the Committee for Skeptical Inquiry, and is a former fellow of that organization.
 He is a graduate of Northwestern University and a member of Mensa.

+Biography

+Ben Radford in a review of Sheaffer's book Bad UFOs: Critical Thinking About UFO Claims called him an expert on UFOs.
+Sheaffer has frequently been quoted in the news media regarding UFOs and psychic predictions.
+Sheaffer was a member of a group called Bay Area Skeptics.